QuackAI-Tech/QuackAI/README.md

 # Technical Architecture

 The technical infrastructure of QuackAI is based on a modular, cloud-based, serverless microservices architecture.
 It is designed for scalability, high-speed data processing, and seamless communication between specialized AI agents.
+It leverages the Semantic Kernel Framework and GPT models for analysis and decision-making.

 Specialized Agents